Home » 5 Quick Tips to Secure Your Email Account

 Use Your Own Domain

-Register a domain (yourname.me for example) with your favorite domain registrar and use their email services.
+Register a domain (yourname.me, for example) with your favorite domain registrar and use their email services.
 Very inexpensive and easy to do.
 Then you are not relegated to what the free services are willing or able to do to protect your account for you.

 Don’t Click Links

 After looking closely — while it appears at a glance to be Amazon, it wasn’t.
 Nor was it sent to the email address on my Amazon account.
-When I hovered my mouse over any links within — they weren’t Amazon links.
+When I hovered my mouse over any links within, they weren’t Amazon links.

 To double-check, I went to my Amazon account — no such order.
-They were hoping I would panic, click on the links and who knows what type of site or script would then take over.
+They were hoping I would panic, click on the links, and who knows what type of site or script would then take over.

 Never Provide Your UN/PW

 By considering the above, you have helped to minimize the risk of your account getting hacked.
-Worth the time to prevent sensitive or personal information being exposed to those with odious motives, right?
+Worth the time to prevent sensitive or personal information from being exposed to those with odious motives, right?

 Get the word out...